oguzhaneksi/RadioRoam/README.md

 - **Diverse Radio Stations**: Streams a wide variety of stations.
 - **Efficient Data Management**: Uses Ktor for network operations and Kotlinx Serialization for data handling.
 - **Modern User Interface**: Developed with Jetpack Compose for an intuitive UI.
-- **Responsive Data Loading**: Implements Compose Paging for smooth data presentation.
+- **Responsive Data Loading**: Implements a custom paging for smooth data presentation.
 - **Asynchronous Operations**: Handled effectively with Kotlin Coroutines.
 - **Optimized Image Processing**: Utilizes Coil for efficient image loading and caching.